d11wtq/skittle/README.md

 That's pretty much all there is to it!

-## Behavioural Tests
+## Behavioural Tests (aka Yo Dawg)

-Skittle uses itself to test itself.
-To run the tests, run the 'tests' dep.
+Skittle uses Skittle to test Skittle, so that I can write Skittle while writing Skittle to test Skittle.
+To run the tests, run `skittle` with the 'tests' dep.

 ```
 ./bin/skittle tests